Tyler Paytas

 Logic & Language

-• Referee: Analysis, Australasian Journal of Philosophy, British Journal for the History of Philosophy, Ergo, Ethics & Global Politics, Journal of Applied Philosophy, Journal of Ethics and Social Philosophy, Faith and Philosophy, Kantian Review, Philosophical Quarterly, Phronesis, Religious Studies, Southern Journal of Philosophy, Utilitas
+• Referee: Analysis, Australasian Journal of Philosophy, British Journal for the History of Philosophy, Ergo, Ethics, Ethics & Global Politics, Journal of Applied Philosophy, Journal of Ethics and Social Philosophy, Faith and Philosophy, Kantian Review, Oxford University Press, Philosophers' Imprint, Philosophical Quarterly, Philosophical Studies, Phronesis, Ratio, Religious Studies, Social Philosophy Today, Synthese, Southern Journal of Philosophy, Southwest Philosophy Review, Utilitas

 • Bioethics Curriculum Mentor, Johns Hopkins University Center for Talented Youth: 2011-2016